 Personal Information Changes: If you have a change in mailing address and/or phone, contact an event coordinator as soon as possible.
-This is very important for payroll processing.
+This is very important for payroll processing to prevent excessive delays in your payment.

 SP referrals: Anyone interested in becoming an SP should contact SP Program staff to inquire about the application process.
 Also, there is a SP application available on the simulation website at https://medicine.okstate.edu/academics/simulation-center/standardized-patients.html.